marmaladeDE/oxsearch-documentation/en/promotions.md

 - If promotions consist of several attributes, no space may be present between the diwider and attributes.
 The syntax is always `attribute_1,attribute_2`.
 __Note: While a promotion can consist of several attributes, they can never contain more than one category!__
 - If your promotions contain dynamic categories, these must be addressed witz the category ID.
 You can get the IDs by selecting the link and using tools like firebug or developer.
 - If attributes require more than one value, "and" is the connecting operator to be used.
+Of course, you can also use promotions to denigate articles.
+In cases in which your shop contains accessories for articles, you can display the actual article on top of the list whereas the accessories occur further below.